-I never had a person website but a had a blog.
+I never had a personal website but I always had a blog.
 First on tumblr, then Jon.IO using Mailchimp, then on Medium and then on Substack.
-I loved all of them by the way.
+I loved them all.

-I thought that Substack will be the blog/mailing list I will be using for a very long time (and substack is epic) but I wanted a little bit more control.
+I thought that Substack will be the blog/mailing list I will be using for a very long time (because substack is epic) but I wanted a little bit more control.

 For me, everything has to be calculated.
-How many users came to the website, from where, which pages are the best, which articles are shared the most etc.
+How many users came to the website, from where, which pages are performing, which articles are shared the most etc.

 In addition to that, I am building a Startup Course on my own platform (because I want to include some features than are fun and aren't available anywhere else) and I want everything to be under the same theme and under my control.